margo-swt/SPC_tasks/README.md

 mock server task can be found on separate branch , in case you have faced issues with file

-###appium automation task
+### appium automation task

 The goal of this test is to log in to the space bank , update passcode and check it

 #### run requirements.txt before test_execution

-> ###⚠️Notice
+### Notice
+#### python version 3.10.2
 > For user you should provide a test user credentials and place them in terminal  , you will see a couple of methods like this.
-They were created in order to avoid static datas in code, because OTP interactions
+They were created in order to avoid static datas in code, because of OTP interactions

 ```Python
     def test_member_mobile(self):